Stochastic heat differences between many-particle and density field descriptions: Discussion

-\black{ Both the multiple-layered and the direct routes to get the conventional Dean-Kawasaki eq. employ the Markovian limit viewed as the temporal resolution change.
-While the conventional Dean--Kawasaki eq. is rather temporally local fundamental equation, discovering the extended Dean--Kawasaki eq. with the memory or the colored noises is an interesting challenge. }
+Both the multiple-layered and the direct routes to get the conventional Dean-Kawasaki equation employ the Markovian limit viewed as the temporal resolution change.
+While the conventional Dean--Kawasaki equation is rather temporally local fundamental equation, discovering the extended Dean--Kawasaki equation with the memory or the colored noises is an interesting challenge.